joehall02/MacNewStarter/README.md

 ## Notes

 - All actions require confirmation by default for safety.
-- Existing dotfiles are backed up before being replaced.
+- Existing dotfiles and configs are backed up before being replaced.
 - Designed for personal use—review and adjust for your own needs!
 - Review the project yourself before running on your own system!